alanarnholt/PASWR2E-Book/README.md

 PASWR2E-Book
 ===============

-A website for the book Probability and Statistics with R
+A website for the book *Probability and Statistics with R, 2nd Edition*